-The owner must respond to the ARC letter in writing prior to any excavation work being done on the site.
 If there are specific areas of concern regarding the siting of the house, the owner may be required to provide further information to the ARC or meet with a representative of the ARC at the homesite to discuss any issues prior to beginning construction.

-Construction may begin after all issues (if any) are resolved and the owner's written response has been received and reviewed.
-A final approval letter will be sent at this time.
+Construction may begin after all issues (if any) are resolved and applicant has received an approval letter from the Review Committee.

-If approval has been granted and construction has not begun within one year of receiving approval, the application and approval expire and a new application and fee will be required.
+If approval has been granted and construction has not begun within one year approval date, the application and approval will expire and a new application and fee will be required.